NZX follows Wall Street down as stocks tumble - again

 The S&P 500 fell 132.10 to 3,991.24.
 The Dow dropped 653.67 points to 32,245.70.
 The Nasdaq slid 521.41 points to 11,623.25.

 Smaller company stocks also fell broadly.
-The Russell 2000 gave up 77.48 points, or 4.2 percent, to 1,762.08.
+The Russell 2000 gave up 77.48 points, or 4.2 per cent, to 1,762.08.

 Most of this year's damage has been the result of the Federal Reserve's aggressive flip away from doing everything it can to prop up financial markets and the economy.
 The central bank has already pulled its key short-term interest rate off its record low near zero, where it sat for nearly all the pandemic.
 Last week, it signalled additional increases of double the usual amount may hit in upcoming months, in hopes of stamping out the high inflation sweeping the economy.